hipe/tmx/zerk/doc/issues/024-stack-frame.md

-this lowest common denominator of stage-2 nodes. when the downstream client wants the stage-3 nodes of the associations, it will already have it because the one is cached in the other, and we will have already built them, having made this big index.
+this lowest common denominator of stage-2 nodes. when the downstream client wants the stage-3 nodes of the associations, it will already have it because the one is cached in the other, and we will have already built them, having made this operation index.
 WHEW!!